xavierolivenza/UPC_3DEngine/README.md

 	-Alt+Left click to orbit the object
 	-F focus the camera around the geometry
--Drag any FBX and drop it into the executable to load it -Drag any texture and drop it into the executable to load it
+-Drag any FBX and drop it into the executable to load it -Drag any texture and drop it into the executable to apply it to loaded geometry

 ### WINDOWS

 -Profiler: This window shows the ms wasted in every module
 -Properties: This window shows useful informattion about the loaded geometry
 -Console: A console that LOGS all the engine process
 -Configuration:
 	-Application: This window shows useful information of the app, FPS, memory usage, etc...
 It also allows the user to cap FPS, change app name, etc...
 	-Window: This window shows different window information and allows the user to modify some window variables
 	-Hardware: This window shows useful hardware information -Module Variables: This window shows useful information about every module.
 And allows the user to modifiy some variables in some of them
 -File: At the moment does nothing
 -View: This window let the user choose which windows visualize.
-It can also be done with LAlt + number
+It can also be done with LAlt + number (1 to 5 by now)
 -Help: This window has the options to download latest release, report bug, and show the documentation.
 It also has about, which is a window with useful information like license, libraries used, authors, etc...
 -Close: Closes the engine

 ## CHANGELOG